jdegand/default-onpush/README.md

 - Adding ChangeDetection.onPush seemed to help limit MatFormField from re-rendering but PersonListComponent was unaffected.
 - PersonListComponent is the one changing the most.
-- The took the gap after `<app-random>` in app.component as a hint as to where an input component should go.
+- I took the gap after `<app-random>` in app.component as a hint as to where an input component should go.

 ```html